TristanKruse/TristanKruse/README.md

 ## 🔬 Featured Projects

 ### Meal Delivery Algorithm
 A dynamic vehicle routing system for the Restaurant Meal Delivery Problem (RMDP), implementing real-time order assignment and route optimization.
-This project simulates delivery operations with multiple routing strategies, including the Anticipatory Customer Assignment (ACA) heuristic and a novel reinforcement learning (RL) algorithm integrated with ACA to optimize postponement decisions for enhanced order bundling.
+This project simulates delivery operations with multiple routing strategies, including the Anticipatory Customer Assignment (ACA) heuristic and a novel reinforcement learning (RL) algorithm integrated with ACA to optimize postponement decisions for enhanced order bundling and assignement.
 The system is validated using the Meituan Challenge dataset and features real-time visualization to analyze routing performance.

 **Repo**: [RMDP_Algorithm](https://github.com/TristanKruse/RMDP_Algorithm)
 **Technologies**: Python, PyTorch (for RL), NumPy, PyYAML, Matplotlib